reema0814/Threat-Protection-with-XDR/Labguide/lab_11_use_repositories.md

    ![](./media/lab11-task01-analytics.png)

-1. The rule is exported to a text file named *Azure_Sentinel_analytic_rule.json*.
+1. The rule is exported to a text file named Azure_Sentinel_analytic_rule.json.

 1. Select **Open file** below the name of the downloaded file and then select **More apps**.

 1. Select **Notepad** and then select **OK**.

-1. Review the Azure Resource Manager template and the close it when done.
+1. Review the Azure Resource Manager template and then close it when done.

 ### Task 2: Create our Azure DevOps environment